manuelbomi/dbt-Databricks-Enterprise-Blueprint-Unity-Catalog-Data-Quality-and-Scalable-Architecture/README.md

 ##### Comment out the referential integrity test to see if the test will pass
 <img width="1094" height="474" alt="Image" src="https://github.com/user-attachments/assets/49c09e7b-521b-42e2-87c7-0761cf92ebec" />

-##### that is why it is throwing errors here so we need to suppress the uniqueness test
+##### That is why it is throwing errors here so we need to suppress the uniqueness test
 <img width="1280" height="720" alt="Image" src="https://github.com/user-attachments/assets/bedcdaa0-1662-4fd8-94aa-49b7e3349a85" />

 ##### It now passes all the data quality tests